 A shirt that’s too short is gravely problematic.
 It won’t stay tucked into your pants and can create some embarrassing scenarios.

 This technique is best suited for t-shirts that are too short.
-It probably wouldn’t look natural on a button-down dress shirt.
+It probably wouldn’t look natural on a button-up or button-down dress shirt.

 If you want to make a t-shirt longer, you’ll need a second t-shirt you can cut up.